Final Platform Layer 1.0.0

 You should always check the nativeAudioFormat in your client callback and convert/write the correct samples the audio device expects!

-For more details see the page: Writing audio samples
+For more details see the page: Audio Samples Writing

 If needed you can use fplSetDefaultAudioSettings() to fill in just the default video settings inside the fplAudioSettings structure.